cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     size: 1Gi
 ```

-Cloud Native PostgreSQL supports another way to customize the behaviour of the
+CloudNativePG supports another way to customize the behaviour of the
 `initdb` invocation, using the `options` subsection.
 However, given that there
 are options that can break the behaviour of the operator (such as `--auth` or
 `-d`), this technique is deprecated and will be removed from future versions of